 Digital transformation in healthcare allows you to create a secure database for encrypting, storing, and accessing private medical records of patients and enables sharing them on-demand with healthcare professionals, laboratories, and medical specialists.

-Benefits of Digital Transformation for Healthcare Industry
+Benefits of Digital Transformation for the Healthcare Industry

 As you just saw, digital transformation in healthcare provides plenty of benefits for both patients as well as healthcare institutes & organizations.